jbossdemocentral/fuse-introlab/lab05/README.md

 ![15-fileoutput2.png](./img/15-fileoutput2.png)

 Next up we're going to transform our XML cycle-count file into a CSV file, using the POJO datamodel that we created in Java earlier.
-To do this, copy the **Transformer** component to the **When3** box.
+To do this, copy the **Data Transformation** component to the **When3** box.
 A pop-up wizard will appear.
 Enter the **Transformation ID** as `EventToCSV`, and select `XML` as the Source Type, then `Java` as the Target Type.
 Click "Next".

 ![16-datatransformer.png](./img/16-datatransformer.png)